-Kasuga Taisha was built in 768 by a lord of the powerful Fujiwara clan.
-Whereas it is quite common for Japanese shrines to honor one or two gods, the influence of the Fujiwaras allowed Kasuga Taisha to host four of them, including ones from Chiba, Ibaraki and Osaka.
-Each has its own shrine.
+Kasuga Taisha was built in 768 on the instructions of Empress Shotoku.
+While it is quite common for Japanese shrines to honor one or two deities, Kasuga Taisha honors four of them, including deities from Kashima (Saga Prefecture), Katori (Chiba Prefecture) and Hiraoka (Osaka).

 Architecture and nature in photogenic harmony

 Kasuga Taisha is known for its colors and photogenic setting.
 The contrast between the bright vermilion paint, the white walls and the cypress wood roofs has inspired photographers for many years.
 The shrine was rebuilt every two decades, a practice that lasted until the Edo period ended.

 Another popular spot in the shrine grounds is the Manyo Botanical Garden, which has over 200 kinds of plants.
 The wisteria flowers that bloom from late April to early May are a particular favorite of visitors.